Detained US Navy Veteran Freed by Iran, Making His Way Home

 “Simply put, the ‘charges' against Michael were pretexts for a state-sponsored kidnap-for-ransom scheme,” family spokesman Jon Franks said in a statement Thursday.
 “The tragedy of this case is Michael's only only crime was falling in love with Iran and its people for whom he cares deeply.""

 Despite widespread speculation, White’s release was not related to the deportation to Iran this week of Iranian scientist Sirios Asghari, the officials said.
-White's release was predicated on another prisoner deal, the details of which were to be released later Thursday.
+White's release was predicated on another prisoner deal involving an Iranian-American defendant who is expected to remain in the U.S. The details of which were to be released later Thursday.

-In March, White was released from prison on a medical furlough as Iran struggled to cope with the coronavirus outbreak.
-White was turned over to the Swiss Embassy in Tehran, which represents U.S. interests in Iran.
+In March, White was released from prison on a medical furlough as Iran struggled to cope with the coronavirus outbreak and turned over to the Swiss Embassy in Tehran, which represents U.S. interests in Iran.
 He was among tens of thousands of prisoners granted medical furloughs by Iran, which was one of the first countries to be hit hard by the pandemic.

-White’s mother told The Associated Press at that time that she was especially concerned about her son’s health because of his battles with cancer, and Richardson called on Iran to grant him an immediate humanitarian evacuation.
+White’s mother has told The Associated Press that she was especially concerned about her son’s health because of his battles with cancer, and Richardson called on Iran to grant him an immediate humanitarian evacuation.

-Trump administration officials have repeatedly said that they consider the release of American hostages and detainees to be a priority, and in recent months stepped up public pressure demands to release White.
+Trump administration officials in recent months stepped up public pressure to release White.
 Last month, for instance, Secretary of State Mike Pompeo mentioned White by name and thanked Switzerland for its work on arranging the medical furlough.
-Pompeo also urged Iran to release other Americans held there, including Siamak Namazi and Morad Tahbaz.

-Namazi is an Iranian-American national who has been convicted of collaborating with a hostile power.
-Tahbaz, an Iranian with U.S. and British citizenship, was part of a group of environmental activists sentenced on espionage charges.
+The U.S. has also called on Iran to release other Americans who are still jailed.
+Siamak Namazi, an Iranian-American national, remains in Iran's Evin prison after being convicted of collaborating with the United States — charges a U.N. panel has said are bogus.
+Morad Tahbaz, an Iranian with U.S. and British citizenship, was part of a group of environmental activists sentenced on espionage charges and remains in custody.

 In her statement, White said her prayers were with their families and "the families of so many other wrongfully detained Americans around the world.”

+Namazi's brother, Babak, said he was happy for the White family but distressed that his brother was not released.
+He also noted that his 84-year-old father, Baquer, who was also convicted, is out of prison but has not been permitted to leave Iran despite his poor health.

-In December, Iran released a Princeton University scholar held for three years on espionage charges, widely disputed, in exchange for the release of a detained Iranian scientist.
-Hook, the U.S. special envoy, also flew to Zurich to oversee the trade of Chinese-American scholar Xiyue Wang for Massoud Soleimani, who had faced a federal trial in Georgia over charges he violated sanctions by trying to have biological material brought to Iran.
+In December, Iran released Xiyue Wang, a Chinese-American Princeton University scholar held for three years on widely disputed espionage charges, in exchange for the release of a detained Iranian scientist.

 In March, the family of former FBI agent Robert Levinson, who vanished in Iran 13 years ago, said they had been informed that U.S. officials had determined that Levinson was probably dead.
 Officials have not said how they reached that conclusion.